prestodb/tempto/README.md

 #### Test class being RequirementsProvider

-Alternatively one can make Test class itself implement RequirementProvider.
-Then requirements returned by the implemeneted `getRequirements` method will be applied to all test methods in class.
+Alternatively one can make Test class itself implement `RequirementProvider`.
+Then requirements returned by the implemented `getRequirements` method will be applied to all test methods in class.

 ```Java
 private final class MyTestClass